jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to delete an exam.
-2. AddressBook displays a message that the exam has been deleted.
+2. AvengersAssemble displays a message that the exam has been deleted.

     Use case ends.